saadelboukhali/GDPR-Violations-Analysis/README.md

 </p>

-5. **Average of Fine Amount by Business Sector**: A card illustrating the average fine amount per business sector.
+5. **Average of Fine Amount by Business Sector**: A card illustrating the average fine amount in Euro per business sector.
 <p align="center">
   <img src="Assets/Images/Average of Fine Amount by Business Sector-1.png" alt="Average of Fine Amount by Business Sector" width="800">
 </p>